 Normandale Lake is a 112-acre waterbody in Bloomington, providing opportunities for walking, biking, picnicking, and boating.
-The lake was created in 1979 to help control downstream flooding.
+The lake was created in the late 1970s to help control downstream flooding.
 Nine Mile Creek flows through the lake on its way to the Minnesota River.

 DID YOU KNOW?

-Normandale Lake was created by the District in partnership with the City of Bloomington in 1979 to control flooding.
+Normandale Lake was created by the District in partnership with the City of Bloomington in the late 1970s to control flooding.
 It proved its worth in the 1987 superstorm.
 While parts of 494 were under 13 feet of water, Normandale Lake prevented considerable downstream damage by containing extra water.

 Normandale Lake is a shallow lake, which means aquatic plants naturally grow throughout the lake.
-The lake is not on the state’s impaired waters list for nutrients.
-However, due to the large, urban nature of the area that drains to Normandale Lake, it receives a lot of nutrient pollution from upstream sources.
+The lake is not on the state’s impaired waters list.
+However, Nine Mile Creek flows through Normandale Lake.
+Due to the large, urban nature of the area that drains to the creek, which then flows to Normandale Lake, the lake receives nutrient pollution from these upstream areas.
 Nutrient pollution is when too many nutrients, like phosphorus, act like fertilizer and contribute to excessive algal growth.